BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Abstract

 \section{Abstract}

-We study the thermodynamics and thermodynamic geometry of the (2+1) dimensional charged rotating Banados-Teitelboim-Zanelli(CR-BTZ) black hole within the framework of non-extensive generalizations of Gibbs entropy.
-We write down the Bekenstein-Hawking(BH) entropy of the black hole in terms of the non-extensive entropies namely: Kaniadakis entropy, Renyi entropy, Sharma-Mittal entropy, Tsallis-Cirto and Barrow entropy.
-We investigate their impact on the thermodynamic phase structure and geometry of the CR-BTZ black hole in four different ensembles namely: the fixed $(J,Q)$ ensemble, fixed $(\Omega,\Phi)$ ensemble, fixed $(J,\Phi)$ ensemble and the fixed $(\Omega,Q)$ ensemble where $ J, Q, \Omega$ and $ \Phi$ represent the angular momentum, electric charge, angular velocity and electric potential of the CR-BTZ black hole respectively.
+We study the thermodynamics and thermodynamic geometry of the (2+1) dimensional Banados-Teitelboim-Zanelli(BTZ) black hole within the framework of the non-extensive generalizations of Gibbs entropy.
+We investigate both the rotating (R-BTZ) and the charged (C-BTZ) BTZ black holes in these non-extensive entropy formalisms.
+We write down the Bekenstein-Hawking(BH) entropy of the black hole in terms of the non-extensive entropies namely: Kaniadakis entropy, Renyi entropy and Barrow entropy.
+We investigate their impact on the thermodynamic phase structure and geometry of the BTZ black holes in both the ensembles i.e. the fixed $(J)$ and fixed $(\Omega)$ ensemble for the R-BTZ black hole and the fixed $(Q)$ and the fixed $(\Phi)$ ensemble for the C-BTZ black hole where $J$, $\Omega$, $Q$ and $\Phi$ represent the angular momentum, angular velocity, charge and the electric potential of the respective black holes.
 We investigate the Ruppeiner and geometrothermodynamic(GTD) geometries of the black hole for all the non-extensive entropy cases.
-We find that there are Davies type phase transitions in the CR-BTZ black hole for the Kaniadakis entropy case for all the above mentioned thermodynamic ensembles.
-These Davies type phase transitions were not seen in the BH entropy case.
-We also find that the Ruppeiner and the GTD scalar for the Kaniadakis entropy show curvature singularities corresponding to these Davies type phase transitions in the CR-BTZ black hole.
+We find that there are Davies type along with Hawking-Page phase transitions in both the charged and rotating BTZ black hole for the Kaniadakis entropy case in all the above mentioned thermodynamic ensembles.
+These phase transitions were not seen in the BH entropy case.
+We also find that the Ruppeiner and the GTD scalar for the Kaniadakis entropy show curvature singularities corresponding to the Davies type phase transitions in both the rotating and charged BTZ black holes.